 Why not just use an app like Mint, YNAB, or ProjectionLab?

 Apps are good at looking backward.
-They can show how much you spent last month, but they are less effective at showing how today’s decisions shape your future.
-A spreadsheet can do both.
+They can show how much you spent last month, but they are often less effective at showing how today’s decisions shape your future.
+A spreadsheet can do both - track what has happened and project what might happen.
 It gives you transparency and control that apps rarely match.
+Some people use apps for day-to-day tracking and spreadsheets for longer-term planning, combining the convenience of automation with the depth of custom modeling.

 The Future Is Still Spreadsheet-Shaped